edgexfoundry/edgex-docs/docs_src/design/ucr/Extending-Device-Data.md

 - An Alarming service that needs Device Resources to describe the Alarm Rules used to monitor Temperature and Humidity, plus a device-level InAlarm status.
 - A Cloud service that reports not just the Temperature and Humidity but also their Trend configuration and Alarm Rule Resources.
 In addition, the Cloud service adds its own Resources to direct the Cadence with which this Device's data is reported.

-Now scale this up to 100 such Temperature/Humidity sensors, and it grows difficult to match all of the free-standing Resources to their original sensor data.
+Now scale this up to 100 such Temperature/Humidity sensors, and, if not using extended devices as described here, it would grow difficult to match all of the free-standing (unassociated) Resources to their original sensor data.
 And add the requirement that all these resources must be able to be seen and managed locally via REST or Message Bus, and potentially from north-bound services like Modbus/TCP, and from the Cloud (because everybody wants to control everything from the Cloud).